 This simple invitation suite features clean lines and typography paired with sparse blocks of text; spelling out the wedding date instead of using numerals adds emphasis and makes the celebration date stand out.

-The deliberate use on blank space on this design by Refine Studio feels like a welcome breath of fresh air.
+The deliberate use of blank space on this design by Refine Studio feels like a welcome breath of fresh air.
+We also love that the text is simple and straight-forward, only including the essentials.

 The combination of Roman and italicized type helps put emphasis on the most pertinent invitation details, while the staggered blocks of text keep the overall design balanced and on point.
-Invitation design by Brylo Wed.
+This design comes courtesy of Brylo Wed.

 This stationery suite by Goods Gang features a vellum wedding invitation—a translucent sheet that has a dreamy, ethereal quality and stands out from the stack.
-The full suite is typography heavy and pleasingly minimal, and the neutral, earthy color palette was chosen to match the colors of the wedding flowers.
+The full suite uses typography that's heavy but pleasingly minimal, and the neutral, earthy color palette was chosen to match the colors of the wedding flowers.

 This pared-down wedding invitation by Artifact Uprising proves that breaking the rules of hyphenation can be totally chic.